veertuinc/anka-docs/Plugins and Integrations/Troubleshooting/jenkins/unable-to-start-vm-or-connect-as-jenkins-node.md

 You configured Anka Build Cloud alongside the Jenkins plugin.
 You are now trying to run a job but you either don't see a node connecting to a running VM (seen in the Anka Controller UI), or no VM starts at all.

-> **Note**
+{{< hint warning >}}
-> When Jenkins starts a job using the Anka plugin, a lot of times you will see this message:
+When Jenkins starts a job using the Anka plugin, a lot of times you will see this message:

-> *'Jenkins' doesn’t have label 'MyLabel'*
+`'Jenkins' doesn’t have label 'MyLabel'` (or something similar)

-> This is just the way Jenkins says it doesn't have available nodes with this label **at the moment**.
+This is just the way Jenkins says it doesn't have available nodes with this label **at the moment**.
-> It doesn't mean that there are no nodes or clouds configured with this label.
+It doesn't mean that there are no nodes or clouds configured with this label.
+{{< /hint >}}

 ## Common Causes